vishvAsa/AgamaH/hinduism/religion.md

 ## Dangers of saying "hinduism is a religion"
 - A flawed understanding results in flawed solutions.
     - The problem of rioting muslims and hindu retaliation, if considered a conflict between religions, will lead to flawed solutions like "more secularism", "let's weaken hinduism in government and public culture" etc..
 Abrahamistic rioting should be considered as a battle between a religion and a religious ecosystem.
-More [here](../../rivals/0-theism/secularism/).
     - [Balagangadhara](http://en.wikipedia.org/wiki/S._N._Balagangadhara) has made a similar case.
 - A false sense of ownership across traditions comes to being.
     - For example, just because someone who calls himself a hindu likes providing equal access to women, he should not be able to force some other tradition (say based on its own Agama-s) to provide such access in opposition to its own ritual lore.